How to fund your startup: the difference between seed, angel and VC investors.

 Seed funding is likely your first - or second (after a friends and family) round of funding.
-Expectations from investors will range from a pre-revenue concept through to your first few thousand pounds of revenue or customers - either way, showing traction is key to impressing investors.
+Expectations from investors will range from a pre-revenue concept through to your first few thousand in revenue or customers - either way, showing traction is key to impressing investors.

 A seed investment will typically range from £100,000 - £1m.
 It’s likely to fall somewhere in the middle in the US, and towards the lower end in the UK and London.
 In the UK, the Government’s Seed Enterprise Investment Scheme (SEIS) means that there’s a great incentive for investors up to the first £150,000 - so we often see seed rounds around this figure.